akheron/typera/README.md

   URL and request body are all `any`.

 - When generating a response, the response body's type is `any`.

+- Usually, when middleware is involved, there's no type-level visibility to which transforms the middleware apply to the request, or which responses it might return.

 - The response status is a `number`.
 It's not as bad as `any`, but your routes always return responses from a known set of possible